 Visit Havana’s Revolution Square – Plaza de La Revolucion

 You’ll need to take a taxi to get to Havana’s Revolution square – although we did walk there from Old Havana early morning on May 1st to attend the Worker’s Day march and celebrations.
 And this is an absolute must-see in Havana.
 It’s big.
 It’s grey, but this is where Cuba’s rallies and political gatherings take place.
 This square is dedicated to the memory of Jose Marti – one of Cuba’s political heroes – who was instrumental in working towards independence from Spain in 1898.
-The massive monument to Marti sits atop a 30-metre high base shaped like a five-pointed star.
-There are arching stairways to an 18-metre high marble statue of Marti.
-The centre of Government here in Cuba is also here, Palacio de la Revolución (Palace of the Revolution) – it’s not possible to visit this building.
+The massive monument to Marti sits atop a 30-meter high base shaped like a five-pointed star.
+There are arching stairways to an 18-meter high marble statue of Marti.
+The center of Government here in Cuba is also here, Palacio de la Revolución (Palace of the Revolution) – it’s not possible to visit this building.
 The other buildings that stand here in this enormous square at the Ministry of the Interior – Ministerio del Interior – the windowless wall that faces the square has a massive mural of Che Guevara, the image taken from Alberto “Korda” Gutiérrez’s world-renowned photo along with the words Hasta la Victoria Siempre (“Always Toward Victory”).

 And finally here’s the Communications Ministry, the Ministerio de Comunicaciones, where, in October 2009, the face of Camilo Cienfuegos was erected on the 50th anniversary of Cienfuegos’s death.
 Alongside his face, the words “Vas Bien, Fidel” (“You’re doing fine, Fidel”).
 This was Cienfuegos’s famous response in reply to Fidel’s question “Am I doing all right, Camilo?” at a rally on January 8, 1959.